luistm/banksaurus/README.md

 ## Contributing

-Altough this is mainly a way of me to learn Go, contributions are greatly appreciated.
+Although this is mainly a way of me to learn Go, contributions are greatly appreciated.